Connecting Genebanks, Economics and Careers

 Two cohorts of young professionals have had the opportunity to leverage their passion for economics and agricultural sciences through a Genebank Impacts Fellowship, supported by the CGIAR Genebank Platform and the Crop Trust.
 The fellows, selected from a wide range of countries and academic backgrounds, undertake research aimed at assessing the impacts of genebanks and the genetic materials they conserve and distribute.

-“With the Genebank Impacts Fellowship Program, we want to make the connection between genebanks and other disciplines such as economics and social sciences,” says Program Coordinator, Nelissa Jamora, agricultural economist at the Crop Trust, who spoke to us about the program.
+“With the Genebank Impacts Fellowship Program, we want to make the connection between genebanks and other disciplines such as economics and social sciences,” says Program Coordinator, Nelissa Jamora, agricultural economist at the Crop Trust.

 The Genebank Impacts Fellowship serves a double purpose.
 First, it provides an early-career opportunity for professional development and hands-on experience.
 But it also helps raise the profile of international genebanks, as the fellows’ work provides evidence of the various tangible contributions that genebanks make to livelihoods and development.

 The fellows work on case studies, join workshops and bootcamps, and have access to mentorship from impact evaluation and conservation professionals.
 The fellowship is home-based and runs for at least six months.
 We typically ask fellows to visit one of the genebanks in person at least once over the course of the program.